Skip to Content, Navigation, or Footer.

 Light said she decided to return to school for her Ohio teaching licensure after realizing she had a passion for teaching and mentoring students.
 The students she encountered in her work as a substitute teacher responded with trust and respect to her easygoing humor and skill at making math accessible to all learners.

-Support for students in STEM at Otterbein's Board of Trustees meeting
+Support for students in STEM at Otterbein's board of trustees meeting

 Otterbein showed its continued effort to support students during the board of trustees meeting last Friday, Sept.
 20.